Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Methods

-\paragraph{Eccentricity analysis.} To study eccentricity response profiles, we analyzed each unit's activation for the 13 ring stimuli of increasing eccentricity by fitting a linear model to the 13 response values.
-Units for which the linear fit produced a Pearson correlation coefficient of $|r| > 0.8$, were labeled as \texttt{increasing} or \texttt{decreasing} depending on the sign of the correlation.
-For units not showing a linear profile, we evaluated if the response was selective to a particular eccentricity, indicating a bandpass response.
-To test this, we fitted a standard four-parameter Gaussian function to the units' activation vector.
+\paragraph{Eccentricity analysis.} To study eccentricity response profiles, we analyzed each unit's response to the 13 ring stimuli of increasing eccentricity by fitting a linear model to the 13 response values.
+Units with a Pearson correlation coefficient of $|r| > 0.8$, were labeled as \texttt{increasing} or \texttt{decreasing} depending on the sign of $r$.
+For units not showing a linear profile, we evaluated if the response was selective to a particular eccentricity, indicating a band-pass response.
+To test this, we fitted a four-parameter Gaussian function (baseline, amplitude, center, width) to the unit's 13-point response profile.
 The quality of fit was determined using the coefficient of determination ($R^2$), and a unit was categorized as showing a \texttt{bandpass} response when $R^2 > 0.5$.
-For these units, the parameter indicating the center of the Gaussian was used in further analyses.
-Profiles that did not meet any of the above criteria were classified as \texttt{flat}.
+Profiles that did not meet any of the above criteria were labeled \texttt{flat}.